The KJV Audio Bible

 Friday Apr 11, 2025

-Genesis 4 tells the story of Cain and Abel, the first sons of Adam and Eve.
-Here's a summary:
+Genesis 4 is the account of Cain and Abel, the first children of Adam and Eve.

-Both brothers bring offerings to God.
-Cain brings produce from his fields, while Abel brings the firstborn from his flock.
+Adam and Eve had two sons: Cain (who became a farmer) and Abel (who became a shepherd).
+Both brothers brought offerings to God.
+Cain brought produce from his fields, while Abel brought the firstborn from his flock.

-God accepts Abel's offering but rejects Cain's, causing Cain to become angry and envious.
+God accepted Abel's offering but rejected Cain's, causing Cain to become angry and envious.
+God warned Cain about the power of sin.
+Despite this warning, Cain lured Abel into a field and murdered him.

-God curses Cain to be a restless wanderer on the earth, and marks him so no one will kill him.
+When God asked Cain where Abel was, Cain famously replied, "Am I my brother's keeper?"
+God cursed Cain to be a restless wanderer on the earth and marked him so no one would kill him.

-Cain settles in the land of Nod, east of Eden, and builds a city named after his son Enoch.
+Cain settled in the land of Nod, east of Eden, and built a city named after his son Enoch.
+Genesis 3 concludes with a brief genealogy of Cain's descendants, including Lamech (who boasted about killing a man).

-Adam and Eve have another son named Seth.
+Adam and Eve then had another son named Seth.

 Genesis 5